-The Master of Science in Digital Design is at the crossroads of practice, research, and technological innovation.
-Its 1-year full time curriculum combines a rigorous background in design research (“Research through Design”) and real-world projects with industry partners, carried out in a studio setting.
+The Master's programme in Digital Design is at the crossroads of practice, research, and technological innovation.
+Its 1-year full-time curriculum combines a rigorous background in design research (‘Research through Design’, ‘Action Research’) with real-world projects involving industry partners, carried out in a studio setting.

 Digital Design is a full-time Master's programme of two consecutive semesters (42 weeks), with a study load of 40 hours per week, for a total of 1680 hours.
-The overall study load is composed by “contact hours” (teaching, coaching, review…), team-based projects and workshops, and individual study and design activities.
+The overall study load is composed of ‘contact hours’ (teaching, coaching, review, etc.), team-based projects and workshops, plus individual study and design activities.

 No. The programme is a full-time course.